nigelhorne/ged2site/README.md

 * Run ged2site on that saved Gedcom file.

 * -F may not work because it depends on Graphviz being found, but could work under Cygwin.
-On the otherhand, I've been hit by a Cygwin bug when trying to call Graphviz from ged2site.
+On the other hand, I've been hit by a Cygwin bug when trying to call Graphviz from ged2site.
 This may be because ged2site pipes output to Graphviz, perhaps it would work if it used a temporary file as input.